If you can't find the answer to what you are trying to do here, please send us an email at heii@heiioncall.com. We're happy to help!

 before the trigger will automatically transition to alerting

 .
 This timeout represents a tradeoff between alert latency and potential false positives, such as intermittent connectivity problems that resolve without intervention.
 A longer timeout gives more opportunity for any intermittent glitches to resolve themselves before alerting.
 A shorter timeout brings a real, actionable outage to your attention a few minutes sooner.
-We recommend an absolute minimum of 3 minutes
+We recommend a minimum of 3 minutes

 , and a typical timeout of 5 minutes